arokem/2016-03-24-techconnect/slides.md

 1. Version control
 1. Sometimes also teach SQL and/or software testing.

+???
+How to use the unix operating shell to control their operating system, how to program in Python, or in R, how to use version control to make their research reproducible and open.
+Sometimes we also cover more advanced topics, such as use of data-bases, or software testing.
 ---

 ### Why is this worth doing?

+???

+You might ask: why is this worth doing?
+In the next couple of slides, I will argue that this is highly relevant to many of you, working at UW IT.

+In a blog post that he wrote, Greg Wilson, the co-founder of Software Carpentry made three hypotheses --

 "Ask the managers of high-performance computing centers what fraction of their budget they spent on hardware, software, and training, and what fractions they would like to spend.
 My prediction is:"